ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

 #### What are these keys used for?

-Mesh agents use service accounts when communicating from your environment to the AMPLIFY Central SaaS control plane.
-A service account is provisioned in AMPLIFY Central when you create a new environment in the AMPLIFY Central UI.
-When a mesh agent starts for the first time it uses a one-time credential to authenticate itself to AMPLIFY Central.
-The agent registers a public key with AMPLIFY Central, and the agent must have access to the associated private key during registration.
+Mesh agents use service accounts when communicating from your environment to the Amplify Central SaaS control plane.
+A service account is provisioned in Amplify Central when you create a new environment in the Amplify Central UI.
+When a mesh agent starts for the first time it uses a one-time credential to authenticate itself to Amplify Central.
+The agent registers a public key with Amplify Central, and the agent must have access to the associated private key during registration.

-AMPLIFY Central uses the public key to authenticate signed JWT tokens from the agent.
+Amplify Central uses the public key to authenticate signed JWT tokens from the agent.
 The agent signs the JWT token with its private key, and the agent private key never leaves your environment.
-This registration step uses a one-time registration access token (`registrationToken`) that is contained in the `hybridOverride.yaml` Helm chart that you downloaded from AMPLIFY Central as part of the hybrid kit.
+This registration step uses a one-time registration access token (`registrationToken`) that is contained in the `hybridOverride.yaml` Helm chart that you downloaded from Amplify Central as part of the hybrid kit.

 #### Generate key pair for SDA